Shrux2k/Chess/README.md

 ### Controls

 - **Mouse Clicks**: Use the mouse to select and move pieces.
-- **Forfeit Button**: Click the "FORFEIT" button if you want to concede the game.
 - **Restart**: Press "ENTER" after a game is over to restart.

 ### Rules and Gameplay